isorna/dropcommander/docs/en/dfc/core-rules/movement.md

 # Movement

 A group does not have to maintain a specific formation when it moves and each ship can move individually.
-For a move to be legal all of the Group's ships must obey the coherency rules at the end of their movement.
+For a move to be legal all of the Group’s ships must obey the coherency rules at the end of their movement.

 ## Moving between orbital layers